 St. Croix Lutheran Academy offers students the tools necessary to succeed in an ever-evolving technological world, and the campus is 100% wireless accessible.

 Classrooms are equipped with an interactive whiteboard or smart TV technology.
 Students in the middle school are lent a Chromebook for the year.
 In the high school, the 1:1 laptop/device classroom initiative that allows every student to bring an electronic device into the classroom for immediate access to internet resources (to complement regular book work), improved communication with teachers using Google tools, and improved organizational skills.

 Chapel services incorporate video and digital resources using the triple-screen video projection system and are streamed live via the internet every day.
-Web streaming has also been used for athletics, music concerts, and special events enabling relatives and friends near and far to be a part of the activities at SCL.
+Web streaming is used for athletics, music concerts, and special events enabling relatives and friends near and far to be a part of the activities at SCLA.